Be A Loving Mirror

 Register for a free phone consultation to find out more about The Daily BALM and see how this program can help you, your loved one, or your clients.
 It’s the first step toward a brighter future and healthier relationships.

-By Jackie Stein, BALM Family Recovery Life Coach.
-April has
+By Jackie Stein, BALM® Family Recovery Life Coach In the

 What makes our program unique is the BALM (Be A Loving Mirror) programs, which include principles and steps designed to clear a path for families to get well (thus making them their loved one’s best chance to get well.)
 Coach trainees become extremely conversant both in the program itself and in how to coach families through it.